Vexild/React-WeatherApp/README.md

 ----

-We asume you've installed NodeJS and React.
+We asume you've already installed NodeJS and React.
-Insall all the dependencies in the root folder:
+First install all dependencies in the root folder:
 ## `npm install`

 And start the app: